 The "dream" of a home based business rarely takes into account the things that you will miss if you do not have a job to go to everyday.
 Work at home can be very rewarding, but, like anything else, there will also be challenges to face and overcome.
 Your attitudes and expectations will have a huge impact on your ability to let go of your job mentality if you want to work from home busines.

-Have a question for Paulette?
-Ask or leave a comment below!
+Have a question for Paulette or want to leave a comment?